-In July 2013, Bpifrance granted the Company funding for a maximum amount of $\[ \]$ 2,795 thousand to open a new indication for the NBTXR3 product: primary and secondary liver cancer, via one of its strategic industrial innovation (Innovation Stratégique Industrielle, ISI) programs, to accelerate the clinical and industrial development of its NBTXR3 product for this new indication.
-The funding includes a repayable advance for a maximum of $\[ \]$ 2,451 thousand (for which repayment is planned between 2022 and 2024) and a grant for a maximum of $\[ \]$ 344 thousand.
+In July 2013, Bpifrance granted the Company funding for a maximum amount of €2,795 thousand to open a new indication for the NBTXR3 product: primary and secondary liver cancer, via one of its strategic industrial innovation (Innovation Stratégique Industrielle, ISI) programs, to accelerate the clinical and industrial development of its NBTXR3 product for this new indication.
+The funding includes a repayable advance for a maximum of €2,451 thousand (for which repayment is planned between 2022 and 2024) and a subsidy for a maximum of €344 thousand.

-At December 31, 2020, the repayable advance recorded as a liability under the heading "miscellaneous loans and financial liabilities" amounted to €2,083 thousand (repayment of which is scheduled between 2022 and 2025).
+As of December 31, 2021, the repayable advance shown as a liability under the heading "borrowings and miscellaneous financial debt" amounts to €2,083 thousand (repayment of which is scheduled between 2022 and 2025).

-In July 2016, Nanobiotix obtained an interest-free loan in the amount of €2,000 thousand from BPI France to fund the phase II/III clinical trial on soft tissue sarcoma. €250 thousand of the loan was repaid during 2020.
-It will be repaid in full in December 2022.
+In July 2016, Nanobiotix obtained an interest-free loan in the amount of €2,000 thousand from BPI France to fund the Phase II/III clinical trial on soft tissue sarcoma.